RonanBoyd/weatherbotRB/README.md

 I will not be using a virtual environment for this tutorial, because the dependencies do not work properly.
 Instead, I would recommend using Oracle VM.
 This way, if your project gets too messy, which it did for me when I was figuring this out, you can just scrap everything and not have code all over your PC.

 So let’s get started.
 First,  download a Linux OS and set it up in Oracle VM.
 I use Xubuntu, but any Ubuntu versions should be functionally the same for this.
-When you are in your desktop, press Ctrl + Alt + T to open up a terminal and run the following commands:
+When you are in your desktop, run software updater, restart, press Ctrl + Alt + T to open up a terminal, and run the following commands:

 sudo apt-get update

 sudo apt-get upgrade

-sudo reboot

 sudo apt install python-pip